Contents

 The tail is a continuation of the body and extends to the left of the vertebral column, towards the spleen, to which it either approaches very close or actually touches.

-The parts of the pancreas The location of the pancreas within the abdomen
+The location of the pancreas within the abdomen

 Images courtesy of Wikipedia